ndfsa/SToM-frontend/README.md

 # SToM

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

-SToM is project developed for educational purposes.
+SToM is a project developed for educational purposes.

 ## Development server